viviparous/preplish/README.md

 = on exit, the code is saved to a file named using a date-stamp

-= if Perldoc is detected, you can search (Perldoc is a separate installation, of course)
+= if Perldoc is detected, you can search (Perldoc is a separate installation)

 Planned features:

-= add new multi-line subroutine
+= run current code with parameters

+= CRUD functions for checkpoint files

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =